swup/preload-plugin/README.md

 # Swup Preload plugin

-Adds preloading support to [swup](https://github.com/swup/swup):
+A [swup](https://swup.js.org) plugin for preloading pages and faster navigation.

-- Links with a `[data-swup-preload]` attribute will be preloaded automatically
+- Links with a `data-swup-preload` attribute will be preloaded automatically
 - Hovering a link on pointer devices will preload that link's URL, speeding up load time by a few 100ms.
 To save server resources, the number of simultaneous preload requests is limited to 5 by default.
 - Touch devices will instead preload links at the start of touch events, giving a ~80ms speed-up
-- If there is already a preload running, the plugin won't start another one.
-This saves resources on the server.

 ## Installation